mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 You and a partner play an uplifting Duet, targeting a shared location within range.
 When the spell finishes casting, any creatures that remained within the spells' area of effect for the entire casting and were able to hear the entire composition gain the benefits of a Short Rest.
 A creature must complete a Long Rest before they can gain this benefit from this song again.

 _**Using a Higher-Level Spell Slot.**_ When you and your partner both cast this spell at level 3 or higher, all creatures that gained the benefits of a Short Rest from this spell also gain a number of Temporary Hit Points equal to twice the spells' combined levels; for example, if both spells are cast at level 3, a creature gains 12 Temporary Hit Points, or (3 + 3) × 2.

-### _Earth God's Lyric_

-_Level 4 Evocation/Rhythmancy (Bard, Ranger (Wild Composer))_

-**Casting Time:** 10 minutes\
-**Range:** Self\
-**Components:** V, S, M (a Musical Instrument worth 1+ GP; a handful of soil from the Elemental Plane of Earth which the spell consumes)\
-**Duration:** 8 hours

-The notes you play resonate with the world under your feet, strengthening your bond to the earth.
-The spell can only take effect if you maintain contact with the ground the entire time you cast the spell, otherwise it fails.

-Once you finish casting, until the spell ends, as long as you touch the ground, you cannot be unwillingly or forcibly removed from your location, as a magical gravitational pull holds you firm.
-This does not prevent you from being Grappled, but a creature Grappling you cannot separate you from the ground you stand on by any nonmagical means.

-Magical effects that would lift or relocate you as forced movement, such as the _levitate_ spell, end immediately and cannot target you, unless they are cast as spells at a higher level than you cast this spell.
-Magical effects that manipulate you into moving yourself, such as being Charmed and compelled to use your own movement, function normally.

-If a creature attempts to teleport or planeshift you against your will and they are not using a spell cast at a higher level than this spell, they must first succeed on a spellcasting ability check (or a Wisdom check if they do not have the ability to cast spells) contested by your Spell Save DC, or the teleport or planeshift fails to include you as a target.

-If you are moved, teleported, or planeshifted against your will, this spell's effects are suspended until the relocation is complete, after which you are once again tethered to whatever ground you are touching.
-If you are successfully separated from the ground against your will for 1 minute or longer, the spell ends.

 ### _Elegy of Emptiness_